diegoalarc/GeodesiCL/README.md

 example(UTMtoLongLat)
 ```
-`UTM_zone_hemisphere`: To find from Longitude and Latitude the UTM zone.
+`UTM_zone_hemisphere`: To find the zone hemisphere from Longitude and Latitude the UTM zone.
 ```r
 ?UTM_zone_hemisphere